 Optimal Gaming FPS Depends On What You Want To Get Out Of It

-All this might make you think that the bigger is better and while you’re certainly have a smoother experience, that doesn’t necessarily means that it will be the best option for you.
+This might make you think that more is always better, and while you will certainly have a smoother experience, that doesn’t necessarily mean it will be the best option for you.

 Let’s break things down further.

-The new standard of 60 FPS took a bit longer to get here for console gamers as only the newest console generation of PlayStation 5 and Xbox Series X have enabled native 60 FPS.
-The PC gamers however, are more than used to this frame rate having played their games at 60 FPS for over a decade.
+The new standard of 60 FPS took a bit longer to arrive for console gamers as only the newest console generations, PlayStation 5 and Xbox Series X, have enabled native 60 FPS.
+PC gamers, however, are more accustomed to this frame rate, having played their games at 60 FPS for over a decade.

-For most people, 60 FPS is the best frame rate to play.
-The reason for this isn’t just the smoothness of the images displayed, but also that the 60Hz monitors are the most readily available ones.
-Furthermore, to get a GPU that can display things at 60 FPS is pretty easy nowadays as most GPUs won’t have a problem getting there, even on the modern games.
+For most people, 60 FPS is the best frame rate to play at.
+This isn’t only because of the smoothness of the images displayed but also because 60Hz monitors are the most readily available ones.

-At 120 FPS, things look a bit differently.
-Of course, the picture is smoother than at 60 FPS, but most gamers still consider gaming at 120 FPS to be a little too much.
-Without trying to sound repetitive, many have a lot a harder time seeing the difference between 120 and 60 FPS which makes the case for wanting to game at 120 FPS a little harder.
+At 120 FPS, things look different.
+Of course, the picture is smoother than at 60 FPS, but most gamers still consider playing at 120 FPS to be too much.

-If you’re looking to game with Nvidia’s cards, you might run into a slight cost increase due to its G-Sync technology needing a special license for the monitor manufacturer.
-For AMD, things are a little cheaper with its FreeSync tech, but then you run into a conundrum of Nvidia’s cards being better cards overall.
+If you’re looking to game with NVIDIA’s cards, you might run into a slight cost increase due to its G-Sync technology, which requires a special license for the monitor manufacturer.
+For AMD, things are slightly cheaper with its FreeSync tech.

-We’re primarily talking about shooter games such as Counter-Strike: Global Offensive.
-In a game like that you will have a factual advantage over the opponent who plays at a lower frame rate as you’ll be able to notice them sooner.
-Still, we’re talking about milliseconds here which probably isn’t what most casual gamers would be able to take advantage of.
+We’re primarily referring to shooter games such as Counter-Strike: Global Offensive.
+In those games, you will have a tangible advantage over an opponent who plays at a lower frame rate as you can see and react to them sooner.
+We’re talking about milliseconds here, which is unlikely to be something that most casual gamers are able to take advantage of.

-Competitive gamers on the other hand will be able to have a much better experience at 120 FPS, but the most elite eSports competitors will go even further, to 240 FPS or even 360 FPS.
-Those frame rates aren’t a standard yet, but will become in the years to come.
+Competitive players, however, can enjoy an improved experience at 120 FPS, but the top eSports competitors go further to 240 FPS or 360 FPS.
+These frame rates are not yet common, but they will be in the future.

-Below is a video showing the exact difference between these frame rates which will hopefully help you visualize the information we just gave you.
+Below is a video showing the exact difference between these frame rates, which should help you visualize the information presented in this guide.